learnbin.net nav logo

 Concentrated polymer solutions and polymer melts

 In concentrated polymer solutions or polymer melts the transmission of deforming load is primarily governed by the interaction between neighboring polymer chains.
 When we apply a load on the polymer melt, at the beginning entanglement points act as cross-linking points.
 Therefore, the response to stress is similar to cross-linked rubber.
-After a time entanglements can slip over and starts to flow.
+After a time entanglements can slip over and start to flow.

 Buy me a coffee